 Buy Our Books Online

 The opinions expressed on this blog are those of the individual columnists, and not the official opinions of the Catholic Writers Guild.
 All members of the Guild do strive to be faithful to the Magesterium of the Catholic Church.
 Please direct questions or concerns to blog @ catholicwritersguild.com, or contact one of the guild officers.

 Members!
 Out of respect for members' privacy, listing in the CWG sidebar is by member request only.
 To add your name to the sidebar, please e-mail Colleen Duggan at duggancolleen1 @ gmail.com.
 Include your CWG UserID, your name as you'd like it to appear, and the link you want associated with your name.
 The list is updated monthly.

 Category Archives: Catholic Writing and Publishing

 The CWG Prayer Chain Post is a weekly post for members to include their special intentions by adding a comment.
-Psalms 17: 1-6 Listen, Yahweh, to an upright cause, pay attention to my cry, lend an ear to my prayer, … Continue reading
+Mark 9:38-41 John said to him, ‘Master, we saw someone who is not one of us driving out devils in … Continue reading

 “You say grace before meals.
 All right.
 But I say grace before the play and the opera, and grace before the concert and pantomime, and grace before I open a book, and grace before sketching, painting, swimming, fencing, boxing, walking, … Continue reading

 When considering great novels, Ad Limina comes quickly to my mind.
 The story is a spectacular display of humanity.
 The writing was phenomenal; drawing its readers into a futurist world so easily it was almost unnoticeable.
 The story begins when … Continue reading

 “Blessed is the man who trusts in the Lord, whose hope is in the Lord.
 He will be like a tree planted beside the waters.”
 (Jeremiah 17:7-8) One of my favorite places in the entire world is Pass Christian, Mississippi, … Continue reading